RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Methodology

 To examine systematic trends in classification accuracy across increasing ensembling depths, LMMs were fitted separately for each feature selection strategy in both binary and multi-class classification tasks.
 The models were applied to accuracy scores averaged over folds and datasets at each ensembling level per classifier.
 Each model included a fixed-effect linear term to capture progression across levels, and classifier identity was treated as a random intercept to account for repeated measurements.
 Quadratic terms were not included.
 In total, 15 LMMs were constructed five for binary and ten for multi-class settings.
 Bonferroni correction was used to adjust for multiple comparisons across strategies.
 All models employed Type II sums of squares and the Kenward–Roger approximation for degrees of freedom.
+Python 3.10 with \textit{statsmodels} package was used for the trend specific statistical tests.